joem/raspberry_pi_zero_mono_audio_out/README.markdown

 Raspberry Pi Zero Mono Audio Output
 ===================================

-_[NOTE: This board hasn’t been tested yet.
+> :warning: _NOTE: This board hasn’t been tested yet.
 It’s simple enough that I’m fairly certain it’s OK, but in case it’s not, this is why.
-After I test it, I’ll remove this note.]_
+After I test it, I’ll remove this note._

 There are already some other RPi Zero (or Zero W) audio output pcbs available, but this one was designed specifically with several goals in mind: